TESP-0401

 The Target

 α-Amino-β-carboxymuconate-ε-semialdehyde decarboxylase (ACMSD) is a critical enzyme in de novo NAD+ biosynthesis from dietary tryptophan.
-Dysregulation of de novo NAD+ biosynthesis with a consequent NAD+ decline may occur in liver, kidneys and macrophages in various pathological conditions such as NALFD/NASH, Acute Kidney Injury (AKI) and acute inflammation respectively.
+Dysregulation of de novo NAD+ biosynthesis with a consequent NAD+ decline may occur in kidneys and liver in various pathological conditions such as Acute Kidney Injury (AKI), MALFD/MASH and acute inflammation.

 Our Research